Clarke & Howe: Clarke & Howe, 1913-1928

 During this latter period, they designed several churches.
 In 1916 they built St. Martin's Episcopal Church, all told one of their most important commissions.
 The prototype for the church was a typical English village church, a common source for a great deal of American churches.
 In 1925, they would add a parish house to the rear of the church.
 They designed another Providence church, the Church of the Redeemer, on Hope Street in 1917.
 In 1920, they completed the spire of St. Luke's in East Greenwich.
 The church itself was designed in 1878 by A. R. Esty.
 In 1922-23, they built St. George's on Clinton Street in Central Falls.
 Their final church commission was in 1928, when they designed a new sanctuary for the Fourth Baptist Church of Providence.
 The new building was built on Hope Street, placed alongside the old church, which became a parish house.
 The church is now occupied by the Mt.
 Hope Community Baptist Church.

 The firm continued to receive several commissions for commercial buildings, including one of Providence's first skyscrapers: the Telephone Building.
 Built in 1917 as the headquarters of the Providence Telephone Company. it is eight stories tall, and was the tallest commercial building outside of the financial district.
 In 1920, they designed the central branch of Citizens Savings Bank at Hoyle Square.
 A third large building was the Providence Gas Company Building, at 100 Weybosset Street, built in 1924.
 This office building is especially noted for its distinctive ogee gable, first used in Rhode Island on the Joseph Brown House.

 Clarke & Howe also designed many large residences during this period.
 The first of these was that for Edward I. Watson (1915), at 140 Nayatt Road in Barrington.
 This was a large, Colonial Revival summer residence for a Providence businessman.
-In the 1920s, they designed a great deal of large houses in Providence.
+In the 1920s, they continued to design large houses, including a large number in Providence.
 These included those for Thomas A. Francis (1922, 156 Hope Street), Frank B. Lisle (1923, 59 Manning Street), Archie W. Merchant (1924, 48 Barberry Hill), and Paul C. DeWolf (1925, 25 Freeman Parkway).
 These all showed different variants of Colonial Revival design as it developed through the 1920s.
 Also, in 1926, they designed a stern, brick Jacobethan house for Alfred M. Coats at 175 Upton Avenue.